Eventuous/eventuous/docs/content/docs/subscriptions/subs-concept.md

 1. Deliver events to reporting models
 1. Emit integration events

+Subscriptions can subscribe from any position of a stream, but normally you'd subscribe from the beginning of the stream, which allows you to process all the historical events.
+For integration purposes, however, you would usually subscribe from _now_, as emitting historical events to other systems might produce undesired side effects.

-In Eventuous, subscriptions are specific to the event store.
+In Eventuous, subscriptions are specific to event store implementation.
 We currently only provide subscriptions for EventStoreDB.

-There are two types of subscriptions available:
-- Stream subscription
-- All stream subscription

-TBD

-- Hosted service
-- Serialiser
-- Type map